 English is an official language in Australia, Canada, Ireland, New Zealand, the UK, and the U.S.

 In addition, English is also an official language in a large number of (other) states that were formerly British colonies.
 These countries, too, are among your range of options.

 If in doubt, always ask at the English department (firstname.lastname@example.org) before you start organising your stay abroad.

 Length of Stay

 Your stay abroad has to be at least three months (which we count as at least twelve weeks).

 These three months should normally take place in one piece and in the same place.
 Only if you have a very good reason (for instance if the internship of your choice is shorter than three months) will we offer the option of splitting your stay abroad into two parts.
 None of these can be shorter than four weeks.
 Ask at the department beforehand, if you think you see a good reason to split your stay abroad.
-Please take into account, too, that "AuslandsBAFöG" is only paid for internships of at least 12 weeks.

 Do not underestimate the time it will take you to organise your stay abroad.
 You will need to start planning one to one and a half years before you leave.
 After all, you need a place at a university, school, or workplace; you need to know where the money is coming from, and where you will live; you need health insurance, and, last but definitely not least, you will most likely need a visa.